lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Computational performance

-Finally, we test the rule-of-thumb MSE bandwidth selection by simulating point estimation and coverage at varying bandwidth values.
-We choose the range of bandwidth values to be between $0.5$ and $1.3$ times the average ROT bandwidth chosen by the \code{lpbwcde()} function.
-Table~\ref{table:bw_sel} presents the average bias, standard error, root mean-squared error, pointwise coverage rate and average width of confidence intervals for 5000 simulations at the interior point $y=0,\ \bx=0$.
+Next, we test the bandwidth selection by simulating point estimation and coverage at varying bandwidth values.
+We choose the range of bandwidth values to be between $0.5$ and $1.3$ times the average MSE-optimal bandwidth ($\widehat{h}_{\text{MSE}}$).
+Table~\ref{table:bw_sel} presents the average bias, standard error (SE), root mean-squared error (RMSE), pointwise coverage rate (CR) and average width of confidence intervals (AW) for 100 simulations at the point $y=0,\ \bx=0$.